Updated July 5, 2026

 Coverage limits, deductibles, claims history, location, industry risk profile, and endorsements all affect pricing, and Kansas tornado exposure can also influence underwriting.

-List the items you move, their values, where they travel, and how they are stored, then compare quotes from multiple Kansas carriers through an independent agent or broker.
+List the items you move, their values, where they travel, and how they are stored, then get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.

 Choose the form that matches the exposure: tools and equipment for portable gear, contractors equipment for larger job-site machinery, and installation floater coverage for materials waiting to be installed.